Nagelfar/RestaurantKata/README.md

 - request the menu, containing products with nutrition information
 - issues orders with the waiter for the selected products from the menu
-- receive food and drinks
+- waits to receive food and drinks
 - requests the bill and pays

 ### Guest experience - creating a pleasant visit